rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/security-groups.rst

 Security groups are available to all customers through the Cloud Control Panel.
-Security Groups are available for PublicNet and ServiceNet, but not for Cloud Networks, as Cloud Networks are already isolated by tenant.
+Security Groups are available for PublicNet and ServiceNet, but not for Cloud Networks because Cloud Networks are already isolated by tenant.

 To work with security groups,
 use the portal,